 Why Mindbalance needs to collect your information

-Mindbalance processes personal information to enable the provision of therapeutic services including Hypnotherapy, Stress Management & Holistic services.
+Mindbalance processes personal information to enable the provision of therapeutic services including Hypnotherapy, Stress Management & other therapeutic techniques.

 What type of information is collected by Mindbalance

 Mindbalance provides services for the provision of healthcare & wellbeing & so processes both personal & special category information for clients.

 Personal information that Mindbalance processes may include your name, email address, telephone numbers, home address, online identifiers or any personal information which you choose to disclose to Mindbalance which directly identifies you.